Police assessing videos of Kneecap and Bob Vylan’s Glastonbury performances

 “Video evidence will be assessed by officers to determine whether any offences may have been committed that would require a criminal investigation.”

-Culture Secretary Lisa Nandy has spoken to the BBC Director General about the Bob Vylan’s performance, a Government spokesperson said.
+Culture Secretary Lisa Nandy has spoken to the BBC director general about Bob Vylan’s performance, a Government spokesperson said.

 They added: “We strongly condemn the threatening comments made by Bob Vylan at Glastonbury.